 Transaction Limitations: After your account is opened, you may make withdrawals, however penalties may apply.
 Deposits are not permitted during the term of the certificate.
 You may withdraw dividends that have been paid without penalty.

 Maturity: Your account will mature as stated on your account receipt or renewal notice.

-Early Withdrawal Penalty: Your CD account will mature after the maturity date stated on your certificate account as set forth above.
+Early Withdrawal Penalty: Your Certificate Account will mature after the maturity date stated on your certificate account as set forth above.
 We will impose a penalty if you withdraw any of the funds in your certificate account prior to the maturity date.
 The penalty shall be equal to 90 days of dividends for terms of less than 12 months and 180 days of dividends for terms 12 months or greater.
 You may not make partial withdrawals of principal prior to the maturity date.
 No penalty will be imposed if withdrawal of principal is made following your death or your total and permanent adjudicated disability.

 How the Penalty Works: The penalty is calculated as a forfeiture of part of the dividends that have been or would be earned on the account.
 It applies whether or not the dividends have been earned.
 In other words, if the account has not yet earned enough dividends or if the dividend has already been paid, the penalty will be deducted from the principal.

 Withdrawal of Dividends Prior to Maturity: Dividends paid during any month may be withdrawn without penalty.
 The Annual Percentage Yield is based on an assumption that dividends will remain in the account until maturity.
 A withdrawal will reduce earnings.

 Renewal Policies: The renewal policy for your accounts is stated in the rate schedule.
 For certificate accounts, your account will automatically renew for another term upon maturity.
 You have a grace period of ten (10) days after maturity in which to withdraw funds in the account without being charged an early withdrawal penalty.